YoussefNassar-1959/8-bit-processor/README.md

 To engage with and simulate this processor:

 1. **Logisim Installation**: Ensure Logisim is installed on your local environment.
-2. **8-bit processor.circ**: Access the provided Logisim file (`Processor.circ`) to explore and simulate the processor's intricate operations.
+2. **8-bit processor.circ**: Access the provided Logisim file (`8-bit processor.circ`) to explore and simulate the processor's intricate operations.
 3. **Experimentation**: Experiment with diverse input scenarios, observe instruction execution, and explore the processor's behavior across different operational conditions.

 ## Contributions and Development 🤝